akshayjadhav2002/ReferralLink/replit.md

 ## Overview

 ReferralLink is a comprehensive job referral marketplace that connects job seekers with employees and HR professionals.
 The platform facilitates job referrals by allowing company employees to post opportunities, candidates to apply through referrals, and HR teams to manage their company's referral pipeline.
-The application is built as a full-stack web platform with a React frontend and Express.js backend.
+The application is built as a full-stack web platform with a vanilla JavaScript frontend and Express.js backend.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Technology preference: Plain JavaScript (no React, no TypeScript - user finds TypeScript confusing) Styling preference: Bootstrap for UI components and responsive design

 ## System Architecture

 ### Frontend Architecture
-- **Framework**: React 18 with TypeScript
+- **Framework**: Vanilla JavaScript (no React or TypeScript)
-- **UI Library**: Radix UI components with shadcn/ui design system
+- **UI Library**: Bootstrap 5 with Font Awesome icons
-- **Styling**: Tailwind CSS with custom CSS variables for theming
+- **Styling**: CSS3 with custom variables and Bootstrap responsive classes
-- **State Management**: TanStack Query (React Query) for server state management
+- **State Management**: Native JavaScript with localStorage for authentication
-- **Routing**: Wouter for client-side routing
+- **Routing**: Custom client-side routing system
-- **Form Handling**: React Hook Form with Zod validation
+- **Form Handling**: Native HTML forms with JavaScript validation
-- **Build Tool**: Vite for development and production builds
+- **Build Tool**: Direct file serving (no build process required)

 ### Backend Architecture
 - **Framework**: Express.js with TypeScript